FILTRATION EFFICIENCY: THE DIFFERENCE BETWEEN BFE, PFE, & VFE

 VFE is exceptionally important in high-grade medical masks when blocking out viruses like COVID-19, influenza, and others is incredibly crucial.

-What Are the ASTM Standards for These Tests?
+What Are the ASTM Standards for Filtration Efficiency Tests?

 While there are many different companies that offer this type of testing across the globe, the exact process of the tests can vary from one lab to another.
-However, to ensure all manufacturers follow the same guidelines, there are certain ASTM standards that must be adhered to when working with this type of PPE.
+However, to ensure all manufacturers follow the same guidelines, there are certain ASTM standards that must be followed when working with a certain type of PPE.

 Most commonly, this is referred to as ASTM F2100.
 ASTM is an organization that sets specific standards for various industries and products.
-Their overall goal is to make certain products more effective.
+Their overall goal is to make products more effective, and thus safer for the user.

 When it comes to barrier rates, there are three classifications for ASTM standards.